How colors came into the European Yorkshire Terrier Breed

 These colors are not naturally occurring in the Traditional Yorkshire terrier.

-What I have found out is that at some point these breeders carefully introduced other breeds into their Yorkshire Terrier breeding programs in order to produce these colors, and have been breeding back to Yorkshire terriers until the breed was pure again.
+What I have found out is that at some point these breeders carefully introduced other breeds into their Yorkshire Terrier breeding programs in order to produce these colors, and have been, and still are breeding back to Yorkshire terriers until the breed is pure again.
+This takes generations to accomplish.

 What also came with the introduction of these breeds was less aggressiveness, better temperaments, healthier and sturdier dogs, along with vibrant color that does not fade, better hair quality and an all-around better quality European Yorkshire terrier.